-2FA - Why sending OTP via SMS is vulnerable
+2FA - The Risks of Sending OTP via SMS

-Most organisations today provide two-factor authentication (2FA) to their users and customers, to provide them with a more secure mode of accessing their accounts.
+Most organisations today provide two-factor authentication (2FA) to their users and customers.
+They do this to provide them with a more secure mode of accessing their accounts.
 2FA has indeed helped most users keep their accounts more secure than they were before its inception.
-However, with the introduction of 2FA as a more secure way of authenticating users came other issues that made it vulnerable to certain hacks.
+However, with the introduction of 2FA as a more secure way of authenticating, users came other issues that made it vulnerable to certain hacks.

-Some of the biggest telecommunication companies use personal information such as billing address and pin to initiate device swapping.
-This is information that is vulnerable to social engineering hacks, and thus, the telecom companies might miss every hint that the caller who is initiating this request is malicious.
+Unfortunately not.
+Some of the biggest telecommunication companies use personal information, such as billing addresses and pins, to initiate device swapping.
+This is information that is vulnerable to social engineering hacks, and thus, the telecom companies might miss that the caller who is initiating this request is malicious.

 Push Notification Authentication

 The responsibility of keeping push notification systems out of the reach of malicious hackers now rests on the implementation and design of an application and its server.
-The reason for this is that no matter how secure a push notification provider is, if the provided credentials to accessing that provider’s services are not kept secure, push notifications can be sent by any malicious hacker who acquires them.
+The reason is that no matter how secure a push notification provider is, if the provided credentials are not kept secure, push notifications can be sent by any malicious hacker who acquires them.

 Okay is well aware that push notifications systems can be broken into, and its security is well dependent on the application implementing it.
 That is why we provide an extra layer of security over the device and the application to ensure that transactions are not tampered with.